-There have been too many instances in 2016 of human error causing company data to be compromised, from the Snapchat breach, where an attacker posed as one of the company’s chief executives to trick an employee into releasing employee financial data, to the Seagate incident where a senior HR executive became the victim of a sophisticated phishing scheme, resulting in employee tax information being exposed.
+There have been too many instances of human error causing company data to be compromised, from the Snapchat breach, where an attacker posed as one of the company’s chief executives to trick an employee into releasing employee financial data, to the Seagate incident where a senior HR executive became the victim of a sophisticated phishing scheme, resulting in employee tax information being exposed.

 According to a recent study from CompTIA, the trade association for the IT industry, human error is the root cause of 52 percent of security breaches.
 Everything from an end user’s failure to follow policies and procedures to their lack of technical skills and experience can cause company information to be comprised.
 On top of that, according to the latest Verizon Data Breach Investigations Report, attacks targeting “human assets” and user devices have been steadily rising over the last 6 years, while attacks targeting servers, terminals, and networks, have been decreasing.

 The battle is not lost though, and it just so happens that October is National Cybersecurity Awareness Month—a collaborative effort between the U.S. Department of Homeland Security (DHS) and the National Cyber Security Alliance (NCSA).
 As the name implies, this is a national campaign to raise cybersecurity awareness and make sure our online lives are secure.
 This is the perfect time for companies across the country to make it a priority to improve the cybersecurity culture of your organization through a combination of training and technology solutions.
 To conclude cybersecurity awareness month, I’d like to leave you with these five strategies to help your organization strengthen its cybersecurity posture:

 Introduce training during the onboarding process and again once a quarter.